Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 Ammonium Chloride (Sal Ammoniac) Chemistry

 “We have seen that nitrite is formed by removing an oxygen atom from nitrogen.
 It was the Russian microbiologist Sergei Winogradsky who discovered that certain microorganisms create nitrite and nitrate from ammonia through a process called biological oxidation.
 Have a look at how oxygen is added at every step.
 Ammonia is NH3 and there is no oxygen.
 Nitrite is formed (NO) which is the nitrogen and two oxygen atoms.
 From nitrite, through bacterial action, nitrate is formed (NO3).
 We have to understand a bit more about ammonia to see how this works.
 This will be very important when we look at the decomposition of animal tissue and in animal urine and excrement since it contains copious amounts of ammonia.
 The building blocks of ammonia are seen in its chemical formulation.
 Ammonia is a compound of nitrogen and hydrogen with the formula NH3.
 In nature, ammonia exists as NH3 or its ammonium ion (NH4+).
 The ammonium ion, in nature, also combines with a metal such as chlorine to form a salt of ammonium.
-Ammonium is therefore not only important in the nitrogen cycle, but also in meat curing in the form of a salt where a metal such as chloride combines with the ammonium ion to form ammonium chloride (NH4Cl).
+Ammonium is therefore not only important in the nitrogen cycle but also in meat curing in the form of a salt where a metal such as chloride combines with the ammonium ion to form ammonium chloride (NH4Cl).
 It is the NH4 that makes it mildly acidic and the new molecule of sal ammoniac or ammonium chloride is highly reactive with water.
 Ammonium chloride occurs naturally as a crystal and is formed through the action of bacteria on decomposing organic material.
 As a salt, it is one of the iconic salts of antiquity.

 “Not only would it result in the reddish-pinkish cured colour, but it was an excellent preservative.
 An 1833 book on French cooking, The Cook and Housewife’s Manual by Christian Isobel Johnstone states that “crude sal ammonia is an article of which a little goes far in preserving meat, without making it salt.”
 (Johnstone, C. I.; 1833: 412) It is, of course, the sodium which tastes salty in sodium chloride and ammonium chloride will have an astringent, salty taste.
 I know exactly what ammonium chloride tastes like since it was added to my favourite Dutch candy “Zoute Drop” with liquorice.”